-2. Level 2 and 3 discrepancies should be referred to the local discrepancy meeting.
+2. Appropriate cases should be referred to the local discrepancy meeting to facilitate learning.
 (4)

-3. A summary detailing modality type, number of examinations and the grading results should be produced.
+3. A summary detailing modality type, number of examinations and categorisation of feedback (7)should be produced.
 This report and supporting proformas should be then part of the individual’s consultant annual portfolio and should be presented for the purposes of appraisal/revalidation (5)

 100% for each of the above